-This is kind of a no brainer, but one of the most common things I hear from women going through my FASTer Way to Fat Loss program is that they are sleeping better.
-For many, this is because they are truly cleaning up their diet.
+This is kind of a no-brainer, but one of the most common things we hear from FASTer Way to Fat Loss clients is that they are sleeping better.
+For many, this is because they are truly cleaning up their diets.
 Eating processed junk right before bedtime will keep your digestive system working incredibly hard throughout the night and make good sleep hard to achieve.

 Interaction with natural light causes your body to produce melatonin, which is critical in regulating your sleep cycles.
 Many people use a melatonin supplement, but a better first line of defense is to get out in the sun for about 20 minutes each morning.
 Vitamin D helps your body naturally produce its own melatonin, making a supplement unnecessary.
 If you can’t get out in the sun, or are still struggling to sleep, then you might consider adding in a melatonin supplement.

 The blue light from our computers and phones suppresses the production of melatonin and can make it difficult for our brains to shut down when it’s time for bed.
-I shut off my devices at least one hour before bed.
-I have recently purchased a pair of blue light reducing glasses to decrease the blue light effect on my hormone levels.
+Shut off your devices at least one hour before bed.
+You can even purchase a pair of blue light reducing glasses to decrease the blue light effect on your hormone levels.

 Keep Your Room Pitch Black